t0mm13b/AndroJNCryptor/README.md

 # Note

-Base64.java is taken from the AOSP source project.
+Base64.java is taken from the AOSP source project (found in frameworks/base/core/java/android/util).